 When you create a website, it is essential that you talk business to your customers.

 The only best way to show that you’ve won their consent is by showing them some promising numbers on your website.
-By showing social proof or numerical data on your website, you can prove your prospects that you’re the right people to commence business with.
+By showing social proof or numerical data on your website, you can prove to your prospects that you’re the right people to commence business with.
 If you have worked with more than 100 companies use the counter to display the numbers.
-If you have made sales over a million dollars, showcase that on your website in a counter format.
+If you have made sales of over a million dollars, showcase that on your website in a counter format.
 You can also show successful clients, profit margins and similar things.
-Just make sure that every information which you provide is authentic.
+Just make sure that every piece of information which you provide is authentic.